ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+My Journey to Building Scalable JavaScript Automations - <a href="https://medium.com/@rimshakashif333/my-journey-to-building-scalable-javascript-automations-4aa2d327b507?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `RimshaKashif`**

+<blockquote>How I Use JavaScript to Eliminate Tedious Work and Build Smarter Tools
+Continue reading on Medium »</blockquote>

+<h3>2.
+Advanced Spring Boot interview questions and answers ideal for someone with 10+ years of experience - <a href="https://medium.com/@niteshjn07/advanced-spring-boot-interview-questions-and-answers-ideal-for-someone-with-10-years-of-experience-39c08d27a069?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `javainterviewcrack`**

+<blockquote>Advanced Spring Boot Interview Questions with Answers
+Continue reading on Medium »</blockquote>

+<h3>3.
+Simple Way to Add Keyboard Shortcuts in Your Web App (No Hassle!) - <a href="https://javascript.plainenglish.io/simple-way-to-add-keyboard-shortcuts-in-your-web-app-no-hassle-87ec43d12716?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Developer Awam`**

+<blockquote>Learn how to easily add keyboard shortcuts to your web app using plain JavaScript — no extra libraries, no hassle!
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>4.
 Interviewer: “Review this code, find the bug, and fix it” — Frontend Interview - <a href="https://medium.com/@javaScriptwithvinay/interviewer-review-this-code-find-the-bug-and-fix-it-frontend-interview-3d794785bb64?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JavaScript With Vinay`**

 <blockquote>Hey there!
 I’m Vinay Kumar — a Full-Stack Developer chilling with the MERN stack, sharing coding wisdom.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 When I First Met the Console: My JavaScript Journey Through Loops, DOMs, and Doubts - <a href="https://javascript.plainenglish.io/when-i-first-met-the-console-my-javascript-journey-through-loops-doms-and-doubts-57482642ac8b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dustdusky`**

 <blockquote>JavaScript didn’t just help me build websites — it rebuilt the broken logic inside me.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>6.
 Should You Use Server Actions to Read Data in Next.js? - <a href="https://medium.com/@szaranger/should-you-use-server-actions-to-read-data-in-next-js-11ea01491480?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sean Amarasinghe`**

 <blockquote>When working with Next.js (App Router), you might wonder:
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>7.
 Scalable Frontend Engineering with JavaScript: How I Evolved from Vanilla Scripts to Componentized… - <a href="https://javascript.plainenglish.io/scalable-frontend-engineering-with-javascript-how-i-evolved-from-vanilla-scripts-to-componentized-d77d27bdd38b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Safora Nafees`**

 <blockquote>My JavaScript journey started with basic DOM manipulation and grew into building modular, reactive, and high-performance frontend…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>8.
 How to Build a Dynamic Table: A Machine Coding Round Challenge - <a href="https://javascript.plainenglish.io/how-to-build-a-dynamic-table-a-machine-coding-round-challenge-7f36d8409129?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rahul Dinkar`**

 <blockquote>Learn how to build a performant, sortable, filterable table in React — a common frontend interview challenge explained step-by-step.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-JavaScript Garbage Collection: What You Can (and Can’t) Control - <a href="https://jamshidbekboynazarov.medium.com/javascript-garbage-collection-what-you-can-and-cant-control-300a16b0a965?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jamshidbek Boynazarov`**

-<blockquote>JavaScript’s garbage collection (GC) is like an invisible housekeeper that cleans up unused memory, keeping your apps running smoothly.
-It…
-Continue reading on Medium »</blockquote>

-<h3>7.
-How I Built a Free Resource to Crack JavaScript, React & Node.js Interviews - <a href="https://medium.com/@sandeepcodewala/how-i-built-a-free-resource-to-crack-javascript-react-node-js-interviews-c49ee56fddb8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `@SandeepCodeWala`**

-<blockquote>As a frontend developer, I’ve often struggled to find a single platform where I could practice JavaScript, React, Node.js, and TypeScript…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>